-Adobe InDesign is the tool of choice when it comes to creating high-quality print-ready documents.
-If you look at nearly any magazine or high-end printed piece these days, chances are it was created with InDesign.
+Adobe InDesign is the tool of choice for creating high-quality print-ready documents.
+These days, nearly every magazine or high-end printed piece was created with InDesign.

 In the cold winter of 2008, we were approached by a technical lead at Royal Caribbean Cruise Lines ("RCCL"), regarding the topic of cruise booklet production.
 Sajan Chacko had seen our Silicon Paginator product (based on Adobe InDesign Server), and he inquired by email:

 "Based on an XML stream, can it do the following: